Invariant embeddings of unimodular random planar graphs: Introduction

 A study of unimodular random planar graphs was initiated by Angel, Hutchcroft, Nachmias and Ray in \cite{AHNR} for the class of triangulations, and they showed that for a locally finite ergodic unimodular triangulated planar simple graph, being CP parabolic is equivalent to invariant amenability.
-In \cite{AHNR2}, unimodular planar graphs were further studied, without the assumption of being triangulated, but with the assumption that the unimodular graph comes together with a planar combinatorial embedding which is jointly unimodular with the graph, in which case this joint object is called a {\it unimodular planar map}.
+In \cite{AHNR2}, unimodular planar graphs were further studied, without the assumption of being triangulated, but with the assumption that the unimodular graph comes together with a unimodular combinatorial embedding, in which case this joint object is called a {\it unimodular planar map}.
 Several criteria were identified as equivalents to invariant amenability.
 Theorems \ref{dichotomy0} and \ref{dichotomy} can be thought of as further examples of the dichotomy.